Top 10 Steve Miller Band Songs

 # 4 – Living in the U.S.A

 Continuing with our Top 10 Steve Miller Band songs list, we turn to the wonderful Steve Miller song “Living In The U.S.A.”
 This great song was released in 1968 on the Sailor LP, the Steve Miller Band’s second LP.
-Although the song was popular in the late 1960s, it truly gained a resurgence on FM rock radio in the late 1970s due to the success of the Fly Like an Eagle album.
+Although the song was popular in the late 1960s, it truly experienced a resurgence on FM rock radio in the late 1970s, driven by the success of the Fly Like an Eagle album.

 # 3 – The Joker

 When this song was released in 1974, I had never heard of Steve Miller.
 I was only in seventh grade at the time.
 However, the song was a massive hit on AM radio.
 It was played all the time on the radio.
-Everybody sang it all the time as the lyrics became a part of pop culture.
-Funny how the other song that was played constantly on AM radio along with “The Joker,” was Ray Steven’s “The Streak.”
+Everybody sang it all the time, and the lyrics became part of pop culture.
+Funny how the other song that was played constantly on AM radio, along with “The Joker,” was Ray Stevens’ “The Streak.”
 Those were the days!

 # 2 – Fly Like an Eagle